alamine53/myhugowebsite/content/posts/guest-speaker-talk.md

 ## Part A: The backstory

 Growing up, all I wanted to be was a basketball player.
 My dream was to play in the NBA.
-It was a completely unreasonable dream, given that only one Lebanese-born player had ever made the NBA before.
+It wasn't just a childhood dream, it was destiny.
+I saw no other outcome thanIt was a completely unreasonable dream, given that only one Lebanese-born player had ever made the NBA before.
 But I was convinced that with enough hard work, I could become the next Allen Iverson.

 ![](/me-my-brother-and-ai.png)
 *My go-to move has always been AI's crossover dribble*